andyli/PyOpenNI/README.md

 so you don't have to type this annonying `openni.` before the class names.
 To get started, I suggest you to see the samples at the `examples/` folder.
-To look at the documentation of PyOpenNI:
+And, to look at the documentation of PyOpenNI:

 ```python
 help(openni)              #Help about the whole module